eslint/rfcs/designs/2024-repo-ecosystem-plugin-tests/README.md

 ### Failure Handling

-It is theoretically possible that the ecosystem CI job will occasionally be broken by updates to ecosystem plugins.
+It is theoretically possible that the ecosystem CI job will occasionally be broken by updates to plugins.
 However, this RFC believes that case will be exceedingly rare and short-lived:

 - Per [Plugin Selection](#plugin-selection), only very stable plugins that test on multiple ESLint versions including the latest will be selected